walkthru/next/walkthru/walkthru-intro/ghpat.md

 center: 73
 ---

-Since WalkThru gets code from GitHub using its API, you'll need a free [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Since WalkThru downloads your source code from GitHub using its API, you'll need a free [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 It's a good idea to store this in an environment variable.